Congress needs to weigh in on expanding Main Street loan program to more businesses, Boston Fed chief says

 The Main Street lending program is expected to be one of several of the Fed’s emergency facilities to be discussed at a Senate Banking Committee hearing Wednesday.

-According to a Fed report released Tuesday, the largest Main Street loan — for roughly $71 million — was issued to Clair Global Corp., which offers production support for tours, broadcasting and corporate events.
+According to a Fed report released Tuesday, the largest Main Street loan — for about $71 million — was issued to Clair Global Corp., which offers production support for tours, broadcasting and corporate events.
 Of the 118 loans bought by the Fed as of Aug.
 31, half had been facilitated through City National Bank of Florida.
 Rosengren said that as of Friday, 575 lenders had registered to take part in the loan program.

 Rosengren said he expects to see “steady uptake” for the program over the next three or four months.
 But it’s unclear how many banks are interested in issuing loans or how many businesses can afford to go into further debt.

-The permanent destruction wrought by this recession is piling up, and the novel coronavirus is still spreading, with outbreaks in new places.
+The destruction wrought by this recession is piling up, and the novel coronavirus is still spreading, with outbreaks in new places.

-At a Congressional Oversight Commission hearing last month, the Fed faced mounting questions over whether changing the program’s rules would lead to more loans or whether an entirely new approach is needed.
+At a Congressional Oversight Commission hearing last month, the Fed faced questions over whether changing the program’s rules would lead to more loans or whether an entirely new approach is needed.
 Lauren Anderson, senior vice president and associate general counsel of the Bank Policy Institute, said at the hearing that she wasn’t “sure that loosening the criteria is necessarily the right answer.”
 Gwen Mills, secretary-treasurer of Unite Here, a North American hospitality union, testified that “Congress needs to come up with a new approach” to ensure that companies don’t lay off workers when the money comes in.

-Another hurdle for the Main Street program is that many of the country’s biggest banks — including those with over $50 billion in assets — aren’t taking part.
+Another hurdle for the Main Street program is that many of the country’s biggest banks — including those with more than $50 billion in assets — aren’t taking part.
 Smaller-scale or community banks might have closer relationships with borrowers, know their value in the community and therefore be willing to take more risk, Rosengren said.

 “The fact that [larger banks] are not participating is definitely a limitation to seeing widespread availability of these loans,” he said.

 Of the country’s banks with at least $1 trillion in assets, Bank of America and JPMorgan Chase are enrolled in the program and are issuing loans to new customers.
-Citigroup is also registered but is working with only existing clients, a spokeswoman said.
+Citigroup is also registered but is working with existing clients only, a spokeswoman said.
 Wells Fargo is also registered.

 Established jointly with the Treasury Department, the Main Street lending program is meant to reach companies that might have been too large to receive a grant under the Paycheck Protection Program and too small to be helped by the Fed’s corporate credit facilities.
 Businesses with fewer than 15,000 employees or less than $5 billion in annual revenue can apply for a loan from a participating bank.
 The Fed can then buy 95 percent of that loan, leaving the bank with some skin the game.